CasLinden/knight-moves/README.md

 It has an intuitive user interface, clear animations and works well on mobile devices.
 At the time of completion he felt rather proud of his ability to throw such an application together all by himself.

-Check out a live version through [github pages](caslinden.github.io/knight-moves)
+Check out a live version at: caslinden.github.io/knight-moves